27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \mathbf{i} &\coloneqq \left(\begin{array}{c} 1\\ 0 \end{array}\right),\\ \mathbf{j} &\coloneqq \left(\begin{array}{c} 0\\ 1 \end{array}\right)\\ \end{align} \]

-designated.
-Now we further define a three-element generating system $\left(\mathbf{i}_1, \mathbf{i}_2 \mathbf{i}_3\right)$ by
+Now one further defines a three-element generating system $\left(\mathbf{i}_1, \mathbf{i}_2 \mathbf{i}_3\right)$ by

 \[ \begin{align} \mathbf{i}_1 &\coloneqq \left(\begin{array}{c} 1\\ 0 \end{array}\right) = \mathbf{i},\\ \mathbf{i}_2 &\coloneqq \left(\begin{array}{c} -\sin\left(30^\circ\right)\\ \cos\left(30^\circ\right) \end{array}\right) = \left(\begin{array}{c} -\frac{1}{2}\\ \frac{\sqrt{3}}{2} \end{array}\right) = -\frac{1}{2}\mathbf{i} + \frac{\sqrt{3}}{2}\mathbf{j},\\ \mathbf{i}_3 &\coloneqq \left(\begin{array}{c} -\frac{1}{2}\\ -\frac{\sqrt{3}}{2} \end{array}\right) = -\frac{1}{2}\mathbf{i} - \frac{\sqrt{3}}{2}\mathbf{j}, \end{align} \]

-whose elements are each rotated by 120$^\circ$ relative to each other.
-We further define a generating system $\left(\mathbf{j}_1, \mathbf{j}_2 \mathbf{j}_3\right)$ that is rotated by 90$^\circ$
+whose elements are each rotated by 120$^\circ$ relative to one another.
+We further define a generating system $\left(\mathbf{j}_1, \mathbf{j}_2 \mathbf{j}_3\right)$ rotated by 90$^\circ$ relative to it:

 \[ \begin{align} \mathbf{j}_1 &\coloneqq \mathbf{k}\times\mathbf{i}_1 = \left(\begin{array}{c} 0\\ 0\\ 1 \end{array}\right)\times\left(\begin{array}{c} 1\\ 0\\ 0 \end{array}\right) = \left(\begin{array}{c} 0\\ 1 \end{array}\right),\\ \mathbf{j}_2 &\coloneqq \mathbf{k}\times\mathbf{i}_2 = \left(\begin{array}{c} 0\\ 0\\ 1 \end{array}\right)\times\left(\begin{array}{c} -\frac{1}{2}\\ \frac{\sqrt{3}}{2}\\ 0 \end{array}\right) = \left(\begin{array}{c} -\frac{\sqrt{3}}{2}\\ -\frac{1}{2} \end{array}\right) = -\frac{\sqrt{3}}{2}\mathbf{i} - \frac{1}{2}\mathbf{j},\\ \mathbf{j}_3 &\coloneqq \mathbf{k}\times\mathbf{i}_3 = \left(\begin{array}{c} 0\\ 0\\ 1 \end{array}\right)\times\left(\begin{array}{c} -\frac{1}{2}\\ -\frac{\sqrt{3}}{2}\\ 0 \end{array}\right) = \left(\begin{array}{c} \frac{\sqrt{3}}{2}\\ -\frac{1}{2} \end{array}\right) = \frac{\sqrt{3}}{2}\mathbf{i} - \frac{1}{2}\mathbf{j}. \end{align} \]